ValkoDevs/valko-ui/.changeset/plenty-peas-hang.md

 - Restored label click behavior, so users can check/uncheck via the label.

 **Dropdown:**
+- Added an `isOpen` prop to support both controlled and uncontrolled open state management.
-- Added a `toggle` method to manually control the open state when using a custom trigger slot.
+- Exposed a `toggle` method for manual control of the open state when using a custom trigger slot.
   (Previously handled internally by Headless UI, now exposed for users after removing that dependency.)
+- Exposed a native click event emit when the dropdown trigger is clicked.
+- Added missing `surface` color option.

 **Input:**
 - Standardized padding and spacing across all sizes and variants.
 - Fixed icon misalignment when `type="number"`.
 - Added `blur` event emit.
+- Fixed input to emit a number value (instead of a string) when `type="number"`.

 **Navbar:**
 - Fixed border-radius not being applied correctly when using different `shape` values (`rounded`, `square`, `soft`) with `floating`.